ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+11.8.2022
+- I've been so busy focusing on building projects I forgot all about this journal.
+I took a step back from the Keep Clone as it was too difficult to implement an editable modal.
+I have a scratch project that contains code for an editable input field that I'll use to figure out how to implement into a modal.
+- In other recent development, I have started building a modernized version of Game's Farmers Market site.
+Their current site makes me cry, so I took that as inspiration.

 10.29.2022
 - I want to work with other developers ASAP so I forked 'first-contributors' and went through their tutorial.
 Fortunately, I'm comfortable with git and went through it without any trouble.